-(3) Establish procedures for submitting, approving and rejecting applications for licenses and permits;
+(3) Establish procedures for submitting, approving and rejecting applications for licenses and registrations;

-(4) Determine the qualifications of any applicant for a license or permit;
+(4) Determine the qualifications of any applicant for a license or registration;

-(6) Communicate disciplinary actions to relevant state and federal authorities, the National Board for Certification in Occupational Therapy (NBCOT), the American Occupational Therapy Association (AOTA) and other applicable authorities when public safety is at risk;
+(5) Communicate disciplinary actions to relevant state and federal authorities, the American Speech-Language-Hearing Association, the West Virginia Speech-Language and Hearing Association and other applicable authorities when public safety is at risk;

-(7) Maintain an office and hire, discharge, establish the job requirements and fix the compensation of employees and contracted employees necessary to enforce the provisions of this article including, but not limited to, the executive secretary;
+(6) Maintain an office and hire, discharge, establish the job requirements and fix the compensation of employees and contracted employees necessary to enforce the provisions of this article;

-(17) Take all other actions necessary and proper to effectuate the purposes of this article; and
+(15) Take all actions necessary and proper to effectuate the purposes of this article; and

 (c) The board may: